jaredly/j3/docs/Sandbox.md

 > 🤔 does that mean I'll want `global` | `local` | `sandbox`?
 Or just `global:hash` as `number|string`?
 > It does mean that `Ctx` will need ... some changes idk

+IF a thing has multiple names
+we choose the name that's closest to the current namespace you can also like list preferred namespaces or something? oh I mean if you like say `some.deep.ns -> myns` then myns.thing will be closest.

 LIRBRARY:
 I doin't think I want the sha thing, it doesn't really seem necessary? idk